joegruff16/Improving-Accessibility-with-HTML-CSS-and-Git/readme.md

 ## Finished Product

 This image is the finished product that displays the appearance of the Horiseon website after code refactor.
-The refactor didn't affect the appearance of the site.
+The refactor didn't affect the appearance of the site:

 ## Credits